-For its 10th Anniversary, Japan Expo Sud will settle in new premises to welcome you in even better facilities, which involves a few changes in the ways to access the festival: the entrance is now nearby Sainte-Marguerite Dromel metro station (line 2), in allée Ray Grassi, Gate E, for pedestrians, and through the Gates B and C for cars.
+Since 2019, Japan Expo Sud has settled in new premises to welcome you in even better facilities, which involves a few changes in the ways to access the festival: the entrance is now nearby Sainte-Marguerite Dromel metro station (line 2), in allée Ray Grassi, Gate E, for pedestrians, and through the Gates B and C for cars.
 Read the map below to prepare your arrival:

 To get to Marseille Chanot - Exhibition and convention center, take line 2 to the stop Sainte-Marguerite Dromel.